oryxel1/Boar/README.md

 achieve something similar to [server-auth-with-rewind](https://github.com/Mojang/bedrock-protocol-docs/blob/main/additional_docs/ConfiguringAntiCheat.md) on bedrock (but stricter).
 This project is still in development, and is more like a PoC than an anti-cheat.

+- Boar prediction engine also built to (or at-least try to) be compatible with other project (PocketMine, NukkitX) and can be port back and forth, but I'm not going to do that here, only for GeyserMC as an **PoC**.

 ### ⚠️ WARNING: THIS ONLY FOR BEDROCK PLAYER NOT JAVA PLAYER!
 YOU WILL NEED TO PAIR THIS WITH ANOTHER JAVA ANTICHEAT!
 A dedicated (proof of concept) anti cheat for GeyserMC project.
 - Warning: No guarantee about performance, lag compatibility, or if I will ever finish this.